mobizt/FirebaseClient/resources/docs/firestore_database.md

 6. ## 🔹 void importDocuments(AsyncClientClass &aClient, const Firestore::Parent &parent, EximDocumentOptions importOptions, AsyncResultCallback cb, const String &uid = "")

+Import the exported documents stored in the Firebase Storage data bucket.

 The Firebase project Id should be only the name without the firebaseio.com.
 The Firestore database id should be (default) or empty "".